soudry/ROI_detect/Plotting/Readme.txt

 VideoCenters - video with neuronal centers, possibly with Group lasso ROI

 *Visualization Functions for NMF method output:
-PlotEachNeuron - plot the shape, activity, location and video of each neuron (from SVDmethod) PlotAllNeurons - plot the shape and activity of all neurons together
+PlotEachNeuron - plot the shape, activity, location and video of each neuron PlotAllNeurons - plot the shape and activity of all neurons together

 *Some auxilary functions